hXtreme/tasks3/README.rst

 A commandline tool to create and manage tasks and todos.

+Most task management tools are their own applications, so to manage tasks you have to perform context switching by leaving what you're working on to go to the task manager application.

+``tasks3`` aims to solve that by bringing your tasks to you instead.

+Each task is automatically assigned to the directory it was created in and you can easily retrieve tasks under a directory.

 * Free software: GNU General Public License v3
 * Documentation: https://tasks3.readthedocs.io.